Michael-Cowie/Notes/Math/geometry/trigonometry.md

 1. Mathematically, they are dimensionless.
 2. Practically, they are treated **as if they have units** for clarity.

+The fact that radians are dimensionless and directly tied to geometry leads to simpler and more natural formulas.
+This simplicity extends beyond geometry into calculus and physics, where many fundamental relationships rely on angles behaving as pure numbers.

 #### Why we use Radians

 A common question in mathematics is why radians are preferred over degrees, especially when both measure the same angle, angles.
 The key reason is not arbitrary convention, but **simplicity**.
 Radians are defined in a way that naturally fits the geometry of a circle, which causes many important formulas to become cleaner and more direct.
 This can be clearly seen through two fundamental examples,